eggsbenjamin/sainsburys-technical-test/README.md

 I did want to unit test all handlers but, due to time constraints, I decided to use supertest to make requests to each endpoint but mock the datasources (data.gov endpoints) to test the handlers and their integration simultaneously.

+### Improvements

+The status codes don't give too much away.
+You're either going to to get a 200 with the required result from an endpoint or a 500 if anything goes wrong.
+The only endpoint that gives a meaningful message on a particular error is '/clinics/:postcode' where a 400 is returned if a potentially valid postcode is passed as the postcode URI parameter.
+The app would be more user friendly if it gave informative HTTP Status codes and messages when an error/bad request occurs.

+The logging should be supressed during the tetsts.

+### TODO

 * ~~[x] __Logger__~~
 * ~~[x] __Helper Functions_~~_